ColeGarboski/LFGG/README.md

-# LFGG - Looking For Good/Great Group
+# LFGG - Looking For Good Game

 LFGG is an Android app designed to help gamers find the perfect group to play games with.
 Built using native Kotlin 🤖 and Firebase 🔥.